-- 1. Average royalty rates for the pharmaceutical sector are approximately five percent of net sales, but also have increased somewhat in recent years. - 2.
-There is substantial variation in terms for individual licenses, which can range from much less than one percent to more than 50 percent in exceptional cases. - 3.
+- 1. Average royalty rates for the pharmaceutical sector are approximately 5% of net sales, but have increased somewhat in recent years. - 2.
+There is substantial variation in terms for individual licences, which can range from much less than 1% to more than 50% in exceptional cases - 3.
 The "stacking" of royalties is becoming more common as there continues to be a proliferation of patents issued in the biopharma field.
 A variety of methods are used to allocate payments to various patent owners in cases where stacked royalties are capped. - 4.
 Many governments seek to oversee royalty payments between affiliated companies or between foreign and domestic firms, to address a variety of policy objectives, including those relating to capital controls or regulating tax evasion.
-A common threshold for automatic approval of royalty rates is 5 percent, the rate for example used by the South Africa Department of Trade and Industry. - 5.
-Royalties for the competitive computer and consumer electronics sectors are somewhat lower than in the pharma sector, - 6.
-Many standards-based patent pools seek to cap stacked royalty payments to 5 percent or less of net sales.
+A common threshold for automatic approval of royalty rates is 5%, the rate for example used by the South Africa Department of Trade and Industry. - 5.
+Royalties for the competitive computer and consumer electronics sectors are somewhat lower than in the pharma sector. - 6.
+Many standards-based patent pools seek to cap stacked royalty payments at 5% or less of net sales.